 B'Elanna pretended to think about that and then shook her head.
 "Nah.
 I say take a stand and stake your claim.
 Go out there and just slam her against a tree and make her see stars."

-Chakotay looked around him in mock horror.
-“Thanks for the advice from the Klingon Dating Agency but I think a more subtle approach would be better.”
+Chakotay looked at her and rolled his eyes.
+"Thanks for the advice from the Klingon Dating Agency but I think a more subtle approach would be better."